How to get the best out of your virtual agency

 Working it

-Whether you have large or small resources certain basic principles apply for an AR programme to succeed.
-These include:
+Whether you have large or small resources, certain basic principles apply to an AR programme’s success.

-absolutely clear on what problems you are actually solving and what solutions
+absolutely clear on what problems you are solving and what solutions

 you have to help clients.
 You really need to make sure there actually is a

-or if you’re lucky, finding out more about their decision-making process to see
+(if you’re lucky), find out more about their decision-making process to see

-solutions you provide, and tracking their research plans and speaking
+solutions you provide.
+Track their research plans and speaking

 media, to amplify your message and get people to follow what you say as you